yarnjs/yarn-excerpt/README.md

       charLimit: false
 ```

 If you don't, then just add the above configuration to the bottom of your _config.yml file.
+This will let you make use of the plugin in your project.

 ### Plugin options explained
 `enabled: true`